-Ongoing collaboration with Kwame Nkrumah University of Science and Technology (KNUST) in Ghana focuses on health delivery systems and specifically on mass drug administration in onchocerciasis (river blindness) control.
+Ongoing collaboration with Kwame Nkrumah University of Science and Technology under BSU phase III in Ghana focuses on health delivery systems and specifically on mass drug administration in onchocerciasis (river blindness) control.

 Source of funding: Danida

-Over time the Global health Section’s engagement in BSU has involved numerous roles and tasks but continuously including the management of short term assignments by and collaboration between a wide range of research and administrative staff from different faculties and departments at different partner universities in Denmark, Ghana and Tanzania.
+Over time the Global health Section’s engagement in BSU has involved numerous roles and tasks but continuously including the management of short term assignments by and collaboration between a wide range of research and administrative staff from different faculties and departments at different partner universities in Denmark, Ghana, Tanzania and most recently Ethiopia.

-2013 – 2017, phase ll: With the shift in the overall organization of BSU from platforms to individual partnerships and the introduction of South driven leadership, the Global Health Section (representing University of Copenhagen) became the DK co-lead of the BSU ll partnerships with SUZA and KNUST.
+2013 – 2017, phase ll: With the shift in the overall organisation of BSU from platforms to individual partnerships and the introduction of South driven leadership, the Global Health Section (representing UCPH) became the DK co-lead of the BSU ll partnerships with SUZA and KNUST.

-2017 – 2021, phase lll: The Global Health Section has remained the DK co-lead of the overall BSU SUZA partnership and performs as co-lead of work package 3 on Health Delivery Systems in the BSU KNUST partnership.
+2017 – 2022, phase lll: The Global Health Section has remained the DK co-lead of the overall BSU SUZA partnership and performs as co-lead of work package 3 on Health Delivery Systems in the BSU KNUST partnership.
 Phase lll was originally planned to end in 2021 but has been extended until end of 2022 to make up for COVID 19 related delays.

 Partner universities that have been involved:

-Aalborg University, Aarhus University, Roskilde University, Technical University of Denmark, University of Copenhagen, University of Southern Denmark.
+Aalborg University (AAU), Aarhus University (AU), Roskilde University (RUC), Technical University of Denmark (DTU), University of Copenhagen (UCPH), University of Southern Denmark (SDU).

 University of Ghana (UG), Kwame Nkrumah University of Science and Technology (KNUST).

-Kilimanjaro Christian Medical University College (KCMUC), National Institute for Medical Research (NIMR), Sokoine University of Agriculture (SUA), University of Dar es Salaam (UDSM).
+Kilimanjaro Christian Medical University College (KCMUCo), National Institute for Medical Research (NIMR), Sokoine University of Agriculture (SUA), University of Dar es Salaam (UDSM).